nanographs/Open-Beam-Interface/readme.md

 ## Sponsors
 We would like to thank our sponsors' generous sustaining contributions.
-Without them we would not be here today.
+Without them, we would not be here today.

 ### Microscope Donations
 We are always open to potential microscope donations to use for hardware development, in order to expand the range of microscopes and capabilities we can support.
 Right now we are especially in search of FIBs, Dual Beams, and TEMs.